FC Krasnodar: Promotion to the Premier League

+Contenders and the first title

 These personnel changes awarded the club a top-five Premier League finish, making it eligible to compete in the UEFA Europa League for the first time in its history for 2014–15.
 FC Krasnodar also advanced to the Russian Cup Final where the club was narrowly defeated by Rostov in a penalty shoot-out.
 FC Krasnodar successfully completed three Europa League qualification phases after defeating Sillamäe Kalev, Diósgyőr and Real Sociedad on aggregate.
 The team then advanced to the Group Stage, where they were drawn into Group H alongside Lille, Wolfsburg and Everton, eventually finishing third.

 The following year Krasnodar got to the Europa League group stage for the second time in a row.
 Their group consisted of Borussia Dortmund, PAOK and Gabala.
 They won all their home games and pulled off a 1–0 win against Dortmund.
 They finished first with 4 wins (1–0 against Dortmund, 2–1 against PAOK, 2–1 and 3–0 against Gabala), 1 draw (0–0 against PAOK and 1 loss (1–2 against Dortmund).
 They continued to the round of 32 and were drawn against Sparta Prague.
 They lost 1–0 in their away game and lost a poor home game, 3–0.